drcgjung/tractusx/eclipsedataspaceconnector/api-wrapper/launchers/aasproxy/Readme.md

 It uses an attached [International Dataspace (IDS) Connector](https://internationaldataspaces.org/) for securely and privately exchanging sovereign and sensible data.

-It relies on the [Semantic Framework](https://confluence.catena-x.net/pages/viewpage.action?pageId=25199158) to deal with authentication, validation, federation and IDS-specific implementation issues.
+It (temporarily) relies on the [Semantic Framework](https://confluence.catena-x.net/pages/viewpage.action?pageId=25199158) to deal with authentication, validation, federation and IDS-specific implementation issues.

 ### Configuration: